 If you or a loved one has been accused of a violent crime in Daytona Beach, you need a seasoned defense attorney on your side to help fight your charge.
-At Hager & Schwartz, P.A., our team has over 40 years of combined experience, and we can deliver the legal representation you need.
+At Hager & Schwartz, P.A., our team has nearly 50 years of combined experience, and we can deliver the legal representation you need.

 Call us at (386) 693-1637 or contact us online today.
 Your initial consultation is free.